 Allison Mangiaracino joined the BECAS board in January 2011.
 She previously served as a Peace Corps volunteer in southern Ecuador, where her projects included the creation of a youth leadership curriculum, a reproductive health program for at-risk girls, and summer camps for rural youth.
-Prior to the Peace Corps, Allison earned a dual degree in Journalism and Political Science from the University of Missouri-Columbia.
-She works at the Division of Communicable Disease Control at the California Department of Public Health and spends her free time volunteering at PAWS in San Francisco and exploring new bike routes in the Bay Area.
+Prior to the Peace Corps, Allison earned a dual degree in Journalism and Political Science from the University of Missouri.
+She is currently working on her Masters in Public Health, with a focus on health policy, at the University of California, Los Angeles.
 Allison is inspired by the ability of BECAS’ sponsors to strengthen an Ecuadorian community by providing educational and enrichment opportunities to its youngest citizens, and she looks forward to growing the organization here and enhancing its impact abroad.

 Give the Gift of Education

 Your tax-deductible contribution supports and nurtures our scholars.
 Find out how.